mfernest/SEBC/enterprise/cm.md

 * Administration -> Users
     * Adding users recommended to differentiate admins
     * Supports role-based access limits
-* CM 5.7 supports 11 roles
+* CM defines eleven roles
 * `Administration -> Users -> Add Users` button
     * Select a role to see a description of its scope
-    * Privileges per role are show in documentation
+    * Privileges per role are shown in documentation

 ---
 <div style="page-break-after: always;"></div>